 Internet access is now available to employees and students of St. John Neumann Regional School.
 This access is being offered as part of a collaborative project involving St. John Neumann Regional School.
-We are pleased to bring this access to St. John Neumann Regional School and believe the Internet offers vast, diverse and unique resources to administrators, teachers, employees, and students.
-Our goal in providing this service is to promote educational excellence at St. John Neumann Regional School by facilitating resource sharing, innovation and communication.
+We are pleased to bring this access to SJNRS and believe the internet offers vast, diverse, and unique resources to administrators, teachers, employees, and students.
+Our goal in providing this service is to promote educational excellence at St. John Neumann Regional School by facilitating resource sharing, innovation, and communication.

-The Internet is an electronic highway connecting thousands of computers all over the world and millions of individual subscribers.
+The internet is an electronic highway connecting thousands of computers all over the world and millions of individual subscribers.
 Administrators, teachers, employees, and students have access to:

-- \ Electronic mail communication with people all over the world; - \ Access too many University Library Catalogs, the Library of Congress, and ERIC or other academic databases, - \ Public domain and open source software of all types; - \ Information and news from NASA, as well as the opportunity to correspond with the scientists at NASA and other research institutions. - \ Online learning communities where academic collaboration and discussion are encouraged; - \ Institutions of higher academic learning where students may earn college credits which will satisfy academic requirements towards bachelorette degrees.
+Electronic mail communication with people all over the world;

+Access to many University Library Catalogs, the Library of Congress, and ERIC or other academic databases;

+Public domain and open source software of all types;

+Information and news from NASA, as well as the opportunity to correspond with the scientists at NASA and other research institutions.

+Online learning communities where academic collaboration and discussion are encouraged;

+Institutions of higher academic learning where students may earn college credits which will satisfy academic requirements towards Bachelor degrees.

 With access to computers and people all over the world also comes the availability of material that may not be considered to be of educational value in the school setting.
 St. John Neumann Regional School has taken precautions, which are limited to known sites, to restrict access to controversial materials.
-However, on a global network it is impossible to control all materials and an industrious user may discover controversial information.
-We, St. John Neumann Regional School firmly believe that the valuable information and interaction available on this worldwide network far outweighs the possibility that users may procure material that is not consistent with the educational goals of this Project.
+However, on a global network, it is impossible to control all materials and an industrious user may discover controversial information.
+We, St. John Neumann Regional School, firmly believe that the valuable information and interaction available on this worldwide network far outweighs the possibility that users may procure material that is not consistent with the educational goals of this project.

 Internet access is coordinated through a complex association of government agencies, and regional and state networks.
 In addition, the smooth operation of the network relies upon the proper conduct of the end users who must adhere to strict guidelines.
 These guidelines are provided here so that you are aware of the responsibilities you are about to acquire.
 In general, this requires efficient, ethical and legal utilization of the network resources.
 If a St. John Neumann Regional School user violates any of these provisions, his or her account will be terminated and future access could possibly be denied.
 Disciplinary or legal action including, but not limited to, criminal prosecution under appropriate state and federal laws may also be taken.
-The signature(s) at the end of this document is (are) legally binding and indicates the party (parties) who signed has (have) read the terms and conditions carefully and understand(s) their significance.
+This form will be given to your child on the first day of school.